 Moreover, stakeholders observed that the increase in noise pollution, especially in cities, had increased awareness of the need for effective soundproofing solutions, further boosting demand for acoustic insulation products.

 The survey further showed that progress in material science and manufacturing techniques was a principal area of emphasis for firms trying to remain competitive.
-Stakeholders recognized a movement toward lightweight high-performance materials with enhanced sound absorption.
+Stakeholders recognized a movement toward lightweight high-performance insulation materials with enhanced sound absorption.
 Numerous participants identified investment in research and development (R&D) as a way to innovate and develop more efficient, cost-saving products, with particular interest in incorporating smart technologies like IoT for better monitoring and control of acoustic characteristics.

-Countries | Regulations Impacting Acoustic Insulation Market |
+Countries | Regulations Impacting the Acoustic Insulation Market |

 ---|---|

-United States | The USA Green Building Council (USGBC) provides an incentive for building acoustic insulation via the LEED certification process, which emphasises sound attenuation in buildings. - Federal policies such as the Energy Policy Act (EPA) also indirectly support soundproofing solutions by promoting energy-efficient insulation materials |
+United States | The US Green Building Council (USGBC) provides an incentive for building acoustic insulation through the LEED certification process, which emphasizes sound attenuation in buildings. - Federal policies such as the Energy Policy Act (EPA) also indirectly support soundproofing solutions by promoting energy-efficient insulation materials |

 European Union | The Energy Performance of Buildings Directive (EPBD) of the EU encourages energy-efficient and sound-absorbing materials to be used in buildings including wall/partition constructions; - Localised noise control legislation, i.e. The UK's Building Regulations Part E(Sound Insulation) is the guideline covering sound transmission between rooms for most countries in the EU. |

-United Kingdom | The Building Regulations Part E outline sound insulation rules and the minimum level of sound insulation for new and refurbished buildings. - The Environmental Noise Directive (END) provides rules for noise pollution management and control, leading to higher demand for insulation products in noise-sensitive areas. |
+United Kingdom | The Building Regulations Part E outlines sound insulation rules and the minimum level of sound insulation for new and refurbished buildings.
+The Environmental Noise Directive (END) provides rules for managing and controlling noise pollution, leading to a higher demand for insulation products in noise-sensitive areas. |

-Canada | The National Building Code (NBC) sets minimum levels of acoustic performance for residential, commercial, and industrial buildings. - Specific noise controls and acoustic insulation requirements are prescribed in the Canadian provinces, including Ontario, for high-density urban environments. |
+Canada | The National Building Code (NBC) establishes minimum standards for acoustic performance in residential, commercial, and industrial buildings. - Specific noise controls and acoustic insulation requirements are prescribed in the Canadian provinces, including Ontario, for high-density urban environments. |

 Australia | National Construction Code (NCC) - which sets out requirements for the acoustic performance of residential and commercial buildings; (ii) Australian Noise Control Manual - guidelines that promote the use of adequate acoustic insulation in noise-shielded zones. |